Technology Challenges in Air Traffic Management Competition

 ¿What is ENAIRE?

-In Spain, all aircraft that take off, land or transit through its airspace receive communications, navigation and surveillance services through a modern and complete network of facilities operated by ENAIRE.
+In Spain, all aircrafts that take off, land or transit through its airspace receive communications, navigation and surveillance services through a modern and complete network of facilities operated by ENAIRE.

 In the following infographic they show how air traffic control services are provided, according to the phases of a flight.